Galley: Design and construction

-Trireme
+Advent of the trireme

 By the 5th century BC, the first triremes were in use by various powers in the eastern Mediterranean.
-It had now become a fully developed, highly specialized vessel of war that was capable of high speeds and complex maneuvers.
-At nearly 40 m in length, displacing almost 50 tonnes, it was more than three times as expensive as a two-level penteconter.
+This was a fully developed, highly specialized war galley that was capable of high speeds and complex maneuvers.
+At nearly 40 m in length, displacing up to 50 tonnes, it was more than three times as expensive to build as a two-level penteconter.
 A trireme also had an additional mast with a smaller square sail placed near the bow.
 Up to 170 oarsmen sat on three levels with one oar each that varied slightly in length.
 To accommodate three levels of oars, rowers sat staggered on three levels.
 Arrangements of the three levels are believed to have varied, but the most well-documented design made use of a projecting structure, or outrigger, where the oarlock in the form of a thole pin was placed.
 This allowed the outermost row of oarsmen enough leverage for full strokes that made efficient use of their oars.